The Top 5 Mental Health Benefits of Exercising Outdoors

 So, if you get sad during the winter time, what should you do?

-People with SAD should do their best to go outside to get some exercise!
+Try going outside to get some exercise!
 This will maximize your exposure to the sun, which gives you mood-boosting vitamin D and helps you produce serotonin.

 If you live in a warm climate, you may know how you want to do this.
 Perhaps there's a lovely trail nearby, on which you can enjoy lovely sights.
 You should do your best to get on this trail at least a few times a week, soaking in the sunlight and getting your body moving.